rajivsam/KMDS/README.md

 1. You install this library along with the other python dependecies you need for your analysis task
 2. Review the [basic recipe](examples_of_use/workflow_recipe.md) for capturing your observations.
-3. Review [the templates section](examples_of_use/workflow_recipe.md) to find illustrative examples of the process to use this tool to capture knowledge facts in your data science workflows.
+3. Review [the templates section](examples_of_use/workflow_recipe.md) to find the example relevant to you.
 For analytics projects, review the analytics template.
 For machine learning projects, review the machine learning template.
 4. Start using the tool in your projects using the information from your review of the above two steps.

 ### Licensing and Feature Questions